vercel/next.js/docs/basic-features/image-optimization.md

 If you need a different provider, you can use the [`loader`](/docs/api-reference/next/image.md#loader) prop with `next/image`.

 > The `next/image` component's default loader is not supported when using [`next export`](/docs/advanced-features/static-html-export.md).
 However, other loader options will work.
->

 ### Base path

-If you have deployed your application under a sub-path of a domain using the `basePath` config option, you will need to configure your images to reference this path.
+If you have deployed your application under a sub-path of a domain using the [`basePath`](/docs/api-reference/next.config.js/basepath.md) option, you will need to configure your images to reference this path.

 ```js
 module.exports = {